Who are the Chase Ultimate Rewards transfer partners? Redeem your points with airlines and hotels

 Four Chase credit cards are technically billed as cash-back products.
 However, suppose you have one of the three cards noted above.
 In that case, you can combine your points in a single account, converting these cash-back rewards into fully transferable Ultimate Rewards points.

 Even better?
-None of these cards charge an annual fee.
+None of these cards charges an annual fee.

 Here are the four cards that offer this functionality: